Dendromaia

 Dendromaia is an extinct genus of varanopid from the Carboniferous of Nova Scotia.
 It contains a single species, Dendromaia unamakiensis.
-Dendromaia is the oldest known varanopid, likely the oldest known synapsid, and the only member of the family Varanopidae to be discovered in Nova Scotia.
+Dendromaia is the oldest known varanopid and the only one found in Nova Scotia.
 Known from a large partial skeleton preserved with its tail wrapped around a much smaller partial skeleton, Dendromaia may also represent the oldest known occurrence of parental care in the fossil record.
 While the larger skeleton possessed certain mycterosaurine-like features, the smaller skeleton resembled basal varanopids such as Archaeovenator and Pyozia, creating uncertainty over whether characteristics at the base of Varanopidae have legitimate phylogenetic significance or instead reflect the immaturity of basal varanopid specimens.

 Discovery

 Dendromaia unamakiensis is known from a slab and counterslab containing two skeletons.
 The specimen, NSM017GF020.001, was discovered in a petrified lycopod stump at Point Aconi on Cape Breton Island in Nova Scotia.
 This site is part of the Sydney Mines Formation, which is dated to the late Moscovian stage of the Carboniferous period, 309-306 million years ago.
 "Dendromaia" roughly translates to "the mother in the tree", according to its discovery in a stump and proposed parental care.
 The specific name references Unama'kik, the Mi'kmaq name for Cape Breton Island.
 The genus and species were described by Hillary Maddin, Arjan Mann, and Brian Hebert in 2019.
 Hebert had discovered the specimen in 2017.

 The two skeletons had different sizes and preserved different areas, with the larger skeleton (designated the holotype) incorporating a large portion of the rear half of the body and the smaller skeleton (designated the paratype) including a skull and only fragments of the postcranium, 1/4th the size of the larger one.
 These skeletons were inferred to represent two individuals of a single new taxon based on their similar overlapping anatomy, apparent varanopid ancestry, close association, and the fact that there are no other varanopids known from Nova Scotia.